- Publications and resources

 Licences are granted by CASA.
 Flight examiners can grant ratings and endorsements.
 Flight instructors can grant design feature and flight activity endorsements.

-Ratings and endorsements are granted when the examiner or instructor enters them on the pilot's licence, and can be used immediately.
+Ratings and endorsements are granted when the flight examiner or instructor enters them on the pilot's licence, and can be used immediately.

 Continuing to exercise the privileges of a Part 61 authorisation